Sharefah-Alghamdi/Root_POS_Identification/README.md

 ```
 # Contact information
 ---
-For help or issues send an email to SHAREFAH at KSU dot EDU dot SA.
+For help or issues send an email to sharefah@ksu.edu.sa.